CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/multiple-server-with-ha/recovery/web-application-server/recover-gateway-from-backup.md

 ### Run the Recover Script

 {{% alert title="Note" %}}
-A backup policy should be configured on the application server before running a recovery, see {{< ahref path="Cortex.Guides.DisasterRecoveryGuides.MultipleServerWithHA.AddBackupToGateway" title="Backup Gateway" >}} for further information.
+A backup policy should be configured on the application server before running a recovery, see {{< ahref path="Cortex.Guides.DisasterRecoveryGuides.MultipleServerWithHA.Backup.AddBackupToGateway" title="Add Scheduled Backup to Gateway" >}} for further information.
 {{% /alert %}}

 {{< section "/disaster-recovery/web-application-server/recover/run-recover-script.md">}}